benmneb/vomad.life/content/chiang-mai-food.md

 Expect tropical fruits such as many different types of mangoes and bananas that are never available in the west, pomegranates, rambutans, durians, pineapples, papaya, dragon fruits, guava, jackfruit, longan, lychee, coconuts, snake fruit and watermelons just to name a few.
 These can be found in many small road-side stalls like the one pictured below, as well as much bigger, fully functioning fruit market places.

-<prominent-img src="chiang-mai-food/thaifruitstall" caption="One of many refreshing road-side fruit stalls conveniently found around the warm streets of Chiang Mai.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/thaifruitstall" caption="One of many refreshing road-side fruit stalls conveniently found around the warm streets of Chiang Mai.
 Much smaller than any of the full-fledged markets mentioned below."></prominent-img>

 My favourite market was the **Somphet Market** mainly just because of its location.
 It's open from the early morning through to the afternoon inside the Old City just 5 minute walk north of Tha Phae Gate (East Gate).
 It contains plenty of fresh tropical fruit and vegetables.
 You can even walk by here after dark, sometimes as late as 10PM and still find a few stalls open along the side of the main Mun Mueang Rd selling left over fruit much cheaper than usual.
 I regularly bought fruit at this time to eat the next day.